Top 8 Most Popular Questions

 1. When do I start?

 Usually a month before the tuition billing due date.
 If the student is starting in the fall, July is a common month to apply.
-You can apply as soon as your school is able to certify the loan amount though.
+However, you can apply as soon as the school is able to certify the loan.

 2. How long does it take?